 I have constructed a 9:1 unbalanced to unbalanced (unun) impedance transformer based on a published design by Peter VK6YSF.
-Over the next six months or so my plan is to experiment with end fed antennas for 80 and 160m, suitable for a QRP SOTA deployment from the summit of Mount McDonald VK1/AC-048.
+Over the next six months or so my plan is to experiment with an Inverted V end fed antenna for 80 to 17m, I’m not aiming for transmission on 12 and 10m.

 My current 80m SOTA antenna is a home-brew half wave inverted V dipole, which will be useful as a baseline to compare an end fed arrangement on a hilltop.
 BTW there is nothing wrong with my 80m half wave dipole, I just like to experiment with different antenna options, after all our hobby amateur radio encourages experimentation and home-brew construction methods.
 Brand name wire antennas and baluns can be constructed at home.